PierreStephaneVoltaire/secretz/README.md

 #### Available Commands

-The CLI provides a flexible command for comparing secrets/configs across environments and Vault instances:
+The CLI provides flexible commands for comparing and copying secrets/configs across environments and Vault instances:

 - `compare` - For comparing secrets/configs across environments and Vault instances
+- `copy` - For copying secrets/configs between environments and store types (Vault and AWS Secrets Manager)

 #### Global Flags